 Our vision for a circular plastic economy

-In 2018, nearly 360 million tonnes of plastic were produced globally.
-Of this, around 260 million tonnes ended up as waste.
+In 2019, nearly 370 million tonnes of plastic were produced globally.
 A study by McKinsey & Company found that just 16% was collected for recycling and just 12% actually recycled.
 The rest was either incinerated, landfilled or simply lost to the environment.
-Estimates suggest that 12 billion tonnes of plastic will be dumped in landfills or leaked into the environment by 2050.
+A report by the Ellen MacArthur Foundation warns that by 2050 there will be more waste plastic in the ocean than fish.

 Avoiding the use of plastic altogether will be difficult.
 Replacing plastic with alternate materials will have trade-offs in terms of cost or climate impact.
 However, if we can find a solution for plastic waste, we can continue to reap the benefits that plastic has to offer.

 1. Plastics Europe.
 (2020) ‘Plastics – The Facts 2020’.
 Available at: plasticseurope.org/knowledge-hub/plastics-the-facts-2020/